kimierik/CRP/instructions.md

  - 0 freePointer
  - 1 instructionPointer

-amount = how mutch to increment
+amount = how much to increment
  - 00000 means 1